Promised Land (Elvis Presley album)

 Promised Land is the twenty-first studio album by American singer and musician Elvis Presley, released by RCA Records on January 8, 1975.
 It was recorded in December 1973 at Stax Records studios in Memphis and released on Presley's 40th birthday in January, 1975.
 In the US the album reached number 47 on the Billboard Top 200 chart and number 1 in Billboards Top Country LPs chart, as well as the Cashbox Country albums chart.
-In the UK the album reached #21.
+In the UK the album reached number 21.